nomo-app/nomo-webon-cli/README.md

         sshBaseDir: "/var/www/production_webons/",

         /**
-         * publicBaseUrl is an URL where sshBaseDir gets exposed to the Internet.
+         * publicBaseUrl is a URL where sshBaseDir gets exposed to the Internet.
          * publicBaseUrl is needed to generate a deeplink for installing your WebOn.
          * For example, you could configure an nginx-server to map sshBaseDir to a publicBaseUrl.
          */